Understanding SEM

 How to calculate your advertising budget?

-Now you should get an idea about SEM.
+Now you should have an idea about Search Engine Marketing on Google.
 The next step is to calculate your advertising budget!
-My clients always ask me whether HK$10,000 (RM5,300) is enough for the Google ads budget.
-If they see the results, they will probably increase the budget.
-You may also ask, how much business in return for HK$10,000 budget on ads?
-How much should I invest on the Google ads to see the good results?
+My clients always ask me whether HK$10,000 (RM5,300) is enough for their Google Ads budget.
+Once they see the results, they usually consider increasing the budget.
+You may also be wondering, how much business can I expect in return for a HK$10,000 ad budget?
+How much should I invest in Google Ads to see good results?

 If you know the conversion rate of your website…

-If you know the conversion rate of your website (e.g. 4%) and the number of Lead that you can process every month (about 30 Leads).
-Then your target website traffic is 30/4% = 750.
-If you engage in Digital Marketing, the CPC for “SEM Agency” is HK$ 22, your ads budget should be HK$16,500.
+If you know the conversion rate of your website (e.g., 4%) and the number of leads you can process every month (approximately 30 leads), your target website traffic would be 30 / 4% = 750.
+Assuming the cost-per-click (CPC) for “SEM Agency” is HK$22, your ads budget should be HK$16,500.

 What If you don’t know the conversion rate of your website…